fogfish/typhoon/README.md

 It uses Erlang as runtime environment due to massive scalability and soft real-time properties (accuracy on measurements) .
 It recommended itself as indispensable technology in similar solution Tsung suitable to test scalability and performance of IP based applications.

-Typhoon focuses on **visualization**, **protocol metric** analysis and **usability**.
-The time-series data visualization crisis is well depicted [here](https://bost.ocks.org/mike/cubism/intro/#0), the usage of proposed solution by cubism.js improves readability and analysis of latencies experienced by SUT.
-The design of distributed systems requires deep-dive understanding of latencies introduced by infrastructure, protocol and application.
-Typhoon captures and visualize them allowing to solve a series of decision problem concerning both short-term and long-term arrangements: short term decisions include for example the determination of optimal software configuration, the number of servers, the number of concurrent connections; long term decisions include for example decisions concerning the development and extension of data and service architecture, choice of technology, runtime environment, etc. The tools defines methods for controlling that the actual end-to-end latency is fulfilling the requirements, and also to specify emergency actions when systems are overloaded or technical faults occur.
+Typhoon focuses on **visualization**, **protocol metric** and **usability**.
+The time-series data visualization crisis is well depicted [here](https://bost.ocks.org/mike/cubism/intro/#0), the usage of proposed visualization technique (cubism.js) improves readability and analysis of latencies experienced by SUT.
+The design of distributed systems and micro-services requires deep-dive understanding of latencies introduced by infrastructure, protocol and application.
+Typhoon captures and visualize them.
+It allows to solve a series of decision problem concerning both short-term and long-term arrangements: short term decisions include for example the determination of optimal software configuration, the number of servers, the number of concurrent connections; long term decisions include for example decisions concerning the development and extension of data and service architecture, choice of technology, runtime environment, etc. The tools defines methods for controlling that the actual end-to-end latency is fulfilling the requirements, and also to specify emergency actions when systems are overloaded or technical faults occur.